Your Rental Property Listing Description

 - Distance to beach/skiing gondola.

-- Seasonal?
+- Seasonal attractions?
 Indoor heated pool?
 Nearby Christmas market?

 - Skiing holiday – exactly how far is it to the gondolas/lifts.
 Info about when slopes are open.